-Although the exact withdrawal process can vary, a general Xanax withdrawal timeline is as follows:
+Although the exact withdrawal process can vary, a general Xanax withdrawal timeline typically goes as follows:

-- Stage 2: The second stage of Xanax withdrawal takes place one to four days after the last dose.
+- The second stage of Xanax withdrawal takes place one to four days after the last dose.
 This stage is most commonly associated with continued symptoms of insomnia and what is sometimes referred to as “rebound” symptoms.
-Rebound symptoms are those someone experienced before taking Xanax, only more intense, which is why medical detox is often recommended.
-Flu-like symptoms may also show up at this time, including nausea, vomiting and diarrhea.
+Rebound symptoms are those someone experienced before taking Xanax, only more intense, which is why a medical drug detox is often recommended.
+Flu-like symptoms may also show up at this time, including nausea, vomiting, and diarrhea.

-- Stage 4: During the final phase of Xanax withdrawal, any remaining symptoms are typically mild or slight.
-At this point, some individuals may be able to return to their normal functioning without the medication, while others may experience the return of symptoms from the psychological conditions that the drug was working to soothe.
+- During the final phase of Xanax withdrawal, any remaining symptoms are typically mild or slight.
+At this point, some individuals may be able to return to their normal functioning without the medication, while others may experience the return of symptoms from the psychological conditions that the drug was working to soothe.<

 Factors That Affect Xanax Withdrawal